 Meanwhile, another 2016 FMEA award winner was profiled last month as part of the Me and My Factory series.

 Nim’s Fruit Crisps picked up the Small and medium-sized enterprise innovation of the year award for owner Nimisha Raja’s commitment to making the business succeed.

-You can view how Raja produces her novel range of air-dried fruit and vegetable crisps in this exclusive tour of the company’s new 929m
+You can view how Raja produces her novel range of air-dried fruit and vegetable crisps in this exclusive tour of the company’s new 929m2 factory in Kent.